thunlp/LLaVA-UHD/README.md

 (ii) **hierarchical window attention**, focusing on a set of key sampling features within cross-scale windows to condense multi-level feature maps. ![The Hierarchical Window Attention](doc/HiWin.png)

-## Release
--[2024/12/19] 🔥LLaVA-UHD v2 achieves achieves superior
-performance over existing MLLMs on 13 popular benchmarks.
-Notably, our design
-brings an average boost of 3.7% across 14 benchmarks compared with the baseline method(LLaVA-UHD), 9.3% on DocVQA for instance.
- [Model checkpoints](https://huggingface.co/YipengZhang/LLaVA-UHD-v2) and [LLaVA-UHD-v2-SFT-Data](https://huggingface.co/datasets/YipengZhang/LLaVA-UHD-v2-SFT-Data) are available in huggingface.

--[2024/07/29] LLaVA-UHD achieves performance improvement on 8 common benchmarks beyong LLaVA-1.5.
-Our novel projector, **spatially constrained resampler**, realizes high feature compression and convergence efficiency.
-Model checkpoints are available in [hugging-face](https://huggingface.co/guozonghao96/llava-uhd-144-13b).
-You can find the original project instruction and code of **LLaVA-UHD** in branch `LLaVA-UHD-v1`

--[2024/07/01] 📢[LLaVA-UHD](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/11080.pdf) is accepted by ECCV2024.

 ## Environment Preparing
 1. To reproduce the results of the paper, please set up the Python environment using the following code: